 If you’ve been following the presidential race and know anything about Donald Trump, you probably know that his family business is built on rental property investing.
 Well, it’s really more of a clever name-marketing scheme.
-But there’s no denying his real estate businesses strategically applied the tax code to minimize taxes owed.
+But there’s no denying his real estate businesses have savily applied the tax code to minimize taxes owed.

 Regardless of how you feel about the election, the candidates, and how they’ve built their own wealth, you should know that real estate can be a very lucrative means of wealth creation, and consequently, early retirement.

 I got into rental properties almost four years ago.
 A friend of mine had already started a real estate empire of four duplexes.
 He created his little empire over the span of about four years, while working a full time job and supporting a family.